wp-plugins/floating-social-bar/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fixed bug where extra span tag existed in Google share count.
+* Improved escaping of titles (by stripping HTML tags) for social media services.

 = 1.1.0 =
 * Fixed bug where options would be deleted if plugin was deactivated.
 * Fixed bug with outputting closing div tag if no services were enabled.